Elliptic recurrence representation of the N=1 superconformal blocks in the Ramond sector: Three-point conformal blocks

 As in the NS case \cite{Hadasz:2006sb} we define the chiral vertex operators in terms of 3-linear forms.
 In the R-R sector the form

-satisfies the relations \footnote{The chiral Ward identities for the Virasoro generators $L_n$ are the same in all sectors.
+satisfies the relations\footnote{The chiral Ward identities for the Virasoro generators $L_n$ are the same in all sectors.
 The corresponding formulae can be found in \cite{Hadasz:2006sb}.
 For the sake of simplicity we suppress all the $L_{-n}$ excitations dependence. }

 where $|\eta_i|$ denote parities of Ramond states.
-The form is determined by the relations above up to two independent constants.
-The appropriate constructions and derivations parallel to large extend those of the NS-NS sector and we shall skip them in the present paper.
+The form is determined by the relations above up to four independent constants.
+It is relevant for blocks with R intermediate states which are not considered in the present paper.